cosmology101-active/Legendary-Realism/README.md

 # Realism-Weapons-Datapack
-Adding legendary weapons and materials that make sense
+Adding legendary weapons and balancing minecraft like it's never been balanced before.